A. R. Casavant: Teaching

-Development of Precision Drill
+Development of precision drill

 Casavant disapproved of a marching band style common at the time called pageantry, scattering from one formation to another at the command of a drum major (or a signal like a revolver shot from the sidelines).
 It appeared anarchic; there might be little or no coordination with the music.
 "The most asinine type of work that I'd ever heard of," Casavant reportedly remarked.
 Pageantry finds a modern analog in sardonic scramble bands.

 Casavant had experience of military drill, and American Legion drum corps.
 He began to synthesize a method of marching and maneuvering that drew on the best that each had to offer, an eclectic mix which incorporated dance, theater, and the arts as well, with a focus on crisp geometric forms.

 Casavant's drill was based on research and scholarship.
-He accumulated a library that grew to include every American, Canadian, and British military marching manual published; as well as books on mathematics, engineering, kineaology, physical education, and theater.
-Casavant's extensive collection is now part of the Indiana University of Pennsylvania music library.
+He accumulated a library that grew to include every American, Canadian, and British military marching manual published, as well as books on mathematics, engineering, kineaology, physical education, and theater.
+His extensive collection is now part of the Indiana University of Pennsylvania music library.

 Casavant's technique, publicized in his books, articles, and teaching, established a "path vocabulary:" a method of getting from one place to another geometrically, without scattering.
-Casavant himself wrote that Precision Drill is not so much a style of drill, nor a particular system: it is a "basic concept or attitude," focusing on the individual within the unit:
+Casavant himself wrote that the precision drill is not so much a style of drill, nor a particular system: it is a "basic concept or attitude," focusing on the individual within the unit:

 Precision Drill is a concept of marching.
 It is a method to change the direction of a formation, to change the organization within the formation or to change from one formation to another.
 Precision Marching, or Precision Execution, refers to a standard of execution.
 Precision Execution is that execution that very few attain--the perfection of human uniformity in movement.
 Precision Marching is that execution when the difference in position and movement of individuals is not discernable by the human eye--above the tolerance of an experienced judge [emphasis in original].

-Casavant's initial experiments with what came to be called Precision Drill involved the Girl's Drill Teams at Chattanooga High school in 1947, later applied to the school's marching band in 1951.
-The results appeared in Casavant's first text, A Manual of Close Order Drill.
-Casavant's Precision Drill came to the attention of other marching band directors nationwide when in 1955, the marching band was asked to perform on national television during a Washington Redskins game.
+Casavant's initial experiments with what came to be called precision drill involved the girls' drill teams at Chattanooga High school in 1947, and later applied to the school's marching band in 1951.
+The results appeared in his first text, A Manual of Close Order Drill.
+Casavant's precision drill came to the attention of other marching band directors nationwide when in 1955, the marching band was asked to perform on national television during a Washington Redskins game.